Superintendents ask to skip ILEARN testing this spring

 The letter says ILEARN would “pull students away from critical instruction and skill development for anywhere from 8-12 days for each student.
 This would have an even larger negative impact in a year where student learning has already been greatly disrupted.”

 Families of students who are attending school online from their homes may be uncomfortable about bringing students to school buildings for testing, the letter says.
-In some districts, up to 30% of students are attending virtually, it notes.
+In some districts, up to 30 percent of students are attending virtually, it notes.

 Quarantines involving teachers and students also could disrupt the testing process, the letter adds.